vallieres/cordova-plugin-get-router-ip-address/README.md

 Example
 -------
-There is a <a href="example/">simple DAAP browsing example</a> available, it should list shared iTunes DAAP services and by tapping item, resolve the actual IP address.
+There is a <a href="demo-cordova/">simple example</a> available, it should simple output the router IP address in the console and in the Device Ready flashing green message in the Simulator/Device.

 Legal